databikers/alado/README.md

-Alado is an extremely fast, simple, robust, and lightweight framework for creating server applications written in Node.js and running over the HTTP protocol.
+Alado is an extremely fast, simple, robust, and lightweight (no-dependency) for creating server applications written in Node.js and running over the HTTP protocol.

 Its main difference from most similar well-known frameworks is that with a minimum of external dependencies